Chengpu0707/VarianceArithmetic/README.md

 The pyton implementation is under ./Python, containing both source code and test code.
 Run all unit test will generate txt files under ./Python/Output Specifically, analytic.py allows the solution to any analytic functions.
-Not included is the python interpreter and libraries (numpy, scipy, sympy) which needs to be piped by the donwloader.
+Not included is the python interpreter and libraries (numpy, scipy, sympy) which needs to be pip-ed.

-The C++ implementation is under ./Cpp, as *.h files, with a self-made simple unit test framework using assert.
+The C++ implementation is under ./Cpp, as *.h files, for easier souce code sharing.
+The cpp files contains tests using a self-made simple unit test framework provided by test.h.
+There is no project file so each cpp file should be complied to be executed by itself.
 Run all unit test will generate txt files under ./Cpp/Output

 The Java implementation is under ./Java, containing both source code and test code.